alex314/WeatherForecast/README.md

 I was given only __2.5 hours__ for writing this project.

-You can check out what I ended up with, I haven't touched a line of code since the time ran out, although there are some issues I'd fix if I had a few more minutes.
+You can check out what I ended up with, I haven't touched a line of code since the time ran out, although there are some issues I'd have fixed if I had had a few more minutes.

 The initial task was as follows: